knossos-project/knossos-project.github.io/_includes/team.md

 ---------------------------------------------------------------------
 </header>

-**KNOSSOS** is developed by a group of students from *Heidelberg University* and *Karlsruhe Institute of Technology*, employed at *Max Planck Institute for Medical Research*.
+**KNOSSOS** is developed by a global team of open source contributors — get in touch with us if you want to help!

 {% for member in site.data.members %}
 {% assign loopindex = forloop.index | modulo: 2 %}